Skip to product information

 Height: 8.5cm Width: 16.3cm x 16.0cm

-Kitamura Keisen is a contemporary ceramic artist known for his works that combine tradition and innovation.
-While respecting traditional techniques, he incorporates modern sensibilities, and is loved by many tea masters and ceramic art enthusiasts.
-His unique aesthetic sense and outstanding technique shine through in his Irabo tea bowls.
+Kitamura Keisen is known in the Japanese ceramics world for his works that combine tradition and innovation.
+While respecting traditional techniques, he skillfully incorporates modern sensibilities into his work, and is supported by many tea masters and ceramics enthusiasts.
+This Irabo tea bowl also fully demonstrates Kitamura Keisen's refined aesthetic sense and outstanding technique.

 Keisen Kiln: A brief history of Keisen Kitamura